 Bolton Council will produce an updated car parking strategy, which will be informed by the Council's regular monitoring of parking demands in each council operated facility.
-Electric vehicle charging facilities will feature in an updated strategy alongside cycle parking.
+Electric vehicle charging facilities will feature in an updated strategy.

-Bolton Transport Strategy broadly seeks to encourage more walking, cycling and public transport use, but there is also a role for car parking for members of the community with protected characteristics, delivery vehicles and taxis to ensure access to services.
-The development of parking facilities will consider the latest guidance for taxi and PHVs, the 'Taxi and private hire vehicle licensing best practice guidance for licensing authorities in England.'
-Provision for taxis and PHVs is essential to maintain vehicle and pedestrian accessibility and is important for an inclusive transport network in Bolton.
+Bolton Transport Strategy broadly seeks to encourage more walking, cycling and public transport use, but there is also a role for car parking for the vulnerable, delivery vehicles and taxis to ensure access to services.

-Bolton Council's priorities for car parking are to ensure parking is available for roadusers that depend on it, such as people with a disability.
-Many, but not all, of the multi-storey car parks in the town centre are underused partly due to perceptions of the quality.
+Bolton Council's priorities for car parking are to ensure parking is available for roadusers that depend on it.
+Many, but not all, of the multi-storey car parks in the town centre are underused partly due to their lifespan and perceptions of quality.
 We will identify improvements to our multi-storey facilities that enable improved use.

 Technology-based solutions such as car sharing and car clubs may also make more efficient use of the space available in the borough, notably where there is limited space for resident car parking or where parking demands are high.
-Areas where this is prominent include the town centre and large employment destinations.
+Areas where this is notable include the town centre and large employment destinations.
 It is important to be smarter and more innovative in how we use our car park space whilst encouraging public transport use.